microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   - This will include adding tests that validate a particular commandline generates the given sequence of `ActionAndArgs`.
-  - This will _not_ include _performing_ those actions, or passing the commadline from the `WindowsTerminal` executable to the `TerminalApp` library for parsing.
+  - This will _not_ include _performing_ those actions, or passing the commandline from the `WindowsTerminal` executable to the `TerminalApp` library for parsing.
 This change does not add any user-facing functional behavior, but is self-contained enough that it can be its own changelist, without depending upon other functionality.